Your cart

 Perennial tulips are special because, unlike many hybrids, they come back reliably year after year.
 Besides choosing a truly perennial variety, there are a few steps you can take to ensure perennial performance.
 Plant bulbs in well-drained soil.
 This will help naturalizing or perennializing and cut down on the risk of disease and fungus.
 Plant bulbs deep.
 Measuring from the base of the bulb, place the tulip about 6" inches deep.
 Water after planting.
 This will ensure that your tulips develop a strong root system before going into winter dormancy.
 After the blossoms have peaked, remove the flower heads and allow the green foliage to die back.
 Fertilize in fall and spring.

 Tulips are very easy to grow.
 Most gardeners plant their bulbs in November in full sun.
-Place your tulips about 6" deep in moderately loamy soil with some humus and sand added.
+Place your tulips about 6 inches deep in moderately loamy soil with some humus and sand added.
 After flowering, allow bulb foliage to wither before cutting—that way, sap in the foliage returns to the bulb where it provides added strength for next year.

 Darwin Hybrid Tulips Care